eas-solutions/TestDebugScript/README.md

     return null;
 }
 ```
-Set a breakpoint e.g. at TestExportData.HelloWorld() and start the script.
+Set a breakpoint in your development environment e.g. at TestExportData.HelloWorld() and start the script.
 Visual Studio should stop at the breakpoint.

 Take a look at the displayed messagebox and the output window underneath the source code.